LTUC/amman-dotnet-401d2/Curriculum/Class07/LAB.md

 Build out a Lending Library!
 Create your own Lending Library filled with Books.
 Make your Lending Library a generic collection, and your `Book` a separate class that holds appropriate properties and behaviors.
 In addition, remove items from the newly created library and place them into another generic collection (such as a `List<T>`) to prove the movement of the individual objects.

-##Program Specifications
+## Program Specifications
-- Your solution should include the following:
+- Your solution should include the following in your `Program.cs` file:
 1. The instantiation of the generic collection.
 2. The instantiation of at *least 10 books* with the following properties
 	- Title